dhutapratama/docs/queries.md

 <a name="introduction"></a>
 ## Introduction

-Laravel's database query builder provides a convenient, fluent interface to creating and running database queries.
-It can be used to perform most database operations in your application and works perfectly with all of Laravel's supported database systems.
+Lets's database query builder provides a convenient, fluent interface to creating and running database queries.
+It can be used to perform most database operations in your application and works perfectly with all of Lets's supported database systems.

-The Laravel query builder uses PDO parameter binding to protect your application against SQL injection attacks.
+The Lets query builder uses PDO parameter binding to protect your application against SQL injection attacks.
 There is no need to clean or sanitize strings passed to the query builder as query bindings.

 > **Warning**
 > PDO does not support binding column names.
 Therefore, you should never allow user input to dictate the column names referenced by your queries, including "order by" columns.